 - Process cooked chickpeas to a thick paste.
 Stop and scrape down the sides.
 With motor running add the tahini, lemon juice, garlic, salt and cumin.
 Next, with motor still running, drop in the ice cubes and mix for a total of 5 minutes.
 You want the creamiest, smoothest paste.

 - Transfer to a serving bowl, cover and allow to rest at least 30 minutes, or refrigerate if not eating immediately.
 Allow to come back to room temperature before spooning on to a serving plate.
 Garnish with a drizzle of good olive oil, parsley and either sumac, dukkah or za’atar.

 - If not soaking and cooking chickpeas from scratch, feel free to use canned.
-Two 15.5oz cans drained work for this recipe.
+Two 15.5oz cans drained is what you'll need for this recipe.

 - Try to find tahini made from Ethiopian sesame seeds; the buttery, complex Humera seeds are the best quality.
 I've found brands at Trader Joes and Whole Foods, or order the Soom brand online.